sisinflab/warprec/docs/source/quick-start.rst

     ray start --head

-If you wish to customize available resources, you can start your head node manually using the following command:
+To customize available resources, you can start your head node manually using the following command:

 .. code-block:: bash